 Return to or remain at home (or your residence hall room for those who live in the residence halls) self-isolate, inform your supervisor, contact your primary health care provider, and notify the Occupational Health Department.

-If an employee becomes sick while at work on campus, he or she must:
+If an employee becomes sick while at work on campus, they must:

 - notify their supervisor; and